 The importance of saving money in your 30s

 More expensive versions of the above.
 Looking for more expensive ways to waste your money like kids especially childcare.

-Education costs, even if the school is “free” it’s the clubs, course equipment and holidays that still need lots of money.
+Education costs, even if the school is “free, ” the clubs, course equipment and holidays still need lots of money.
 Maybe even the costs of a divorce – or at least preparing for one!!

 And maybe getting ready for your first divorce!